sarapinciroli/sarapinciroli.github.io/_pages/about.md

   - /about.html
 ---

-I am a first year PhD student in Statistics and Computer Science at Bocconi University, Milan.
-I based my previous projects and studies on the field of Probability and Statistics Theory.
+I am currently a PhD student in Statistics and Computer Science at [Bocconi University](https://www.unibocconi.it/) in Milan, Italy.

+My current research interests include random graph theory, federated learning, distributed learning, and differential privacy.
+I am working under the supervision of Botond Szabo.

-I'm graduated in Mathematics at the University of Pavia.
-I attended the Erasmus Traineeship program to write my Master's Thesis abroad at the Heriot Watt University of Edinbrugh.
+I graduated in Mathematics from the University of Pavia.
+I also attended the Erasmus Traineeship program at Heriot-Watt University in Edinburgh, where I worked on my Master's thesis about SDEs and Interacting Diffusions.

 You can contact me at the address sara.pinciroli@phd.unibocconi.it